A Guide to Helicopter Tours in Iceland

 What to Know Before Booking a Helicopter Tour in Iceland

 You may be wondering if there is a chance to see a volcanic eruption in Iceland.
 At the moment of writing (September, 2019), there are no erupting volcanoes in Iceland.
 We do, however, have eruptions every 4-5 years on average with several volcanoes due to erupt at any time.

 The most recent volcanic eruptions occurred at Bárðarbunga in 2015 and at Eyjafjallajökull in 2010.
 There are helicopter tours that take you to these freshly formed, still steaming, hot lava fields.

 The weather in Iceland is notoriously unstable.
 Helicopter tours may get canceled for poor visibility due to dense fog or low clouds.
 Extremely gusty winds, heavy rain, or snow can disrupt our plans as well.

 However, the temperature has no effect on flight conditions as helicopters are equipped with both heating and air conditioning.
 Light rain that does not affect visibility is not a problem either.

 As weather conditions are beyond our control, some flexibility is required when booking a helicopter tour.
 If the conditions are poor and your flight is canceled, you can either request a full refund or reschedule your flight for another day at no additional cost.

+There are no scheduled departure times in general.
+To find a suitable departure time for the day you booked the tour, we will contact you shortly after you book.
 The helicopter tours depart from the domestic airport in Reykjavík.
 The airport is located a few minutes driving distances from the downtown area.